Marine Corps 10k | Race Recap

 Marine Corps 10k & Marathon

 Each year, the Marine Corps 10k and Marathon takes place in late October in Arlington, VA and Washington, D.C.
 This year’s race took place on Sunday, October 22, 2017.
 Previously, I ran the Marine Corps 10k back in 2015.
 I was supposed to run the marathon in 2016, but had to transfer my bib due to a pregnancy.
 This year I signed up again for the 10k, along with my dad and his friend.
+It’s always good to attend this event as it shows support for our Marine Corps.
+They have to be organized and physically fit, which is what this marathon is all about.
+It was so lovely to see people in the crowd with marine corp flags.
+That just shows how much people do respect the work that the Marine Corps do.

 The expo was held at the National Harbor Gaylord on the Friday and Saturday before the race.
 Since traffic is atrocious on the weekday evenings, I decided to attend on mid-morning Saturday.
 Traffic wasn’t too terrible to get to National Harbor, and we found a parking spot in one of the parking garages.